• 2022 BUYING GUIDE •

 Affiliate links help keep this content free (Full disclosure)

-Some of these blends are as sweet as sugar (1:1 sugar replacement), others are twice as sweet (2:1 sugar replacement) or 3x as sweet (3:1 sugar replacement).
+How sweet are sugar blends?
+Some sugar blends are as sweet as table sugar—also called cup for cup or 1:1 sugar replacement.
+Others are twice as sweet (2:1 sugar replacement) or 3x as sweet (3:1 sugar replacement).

-They offer 50 percent fewer calories and sugar (per serving) than their original version, typically providing 25 cal/tablespoon.
-They are 2x sweeter than their original version and so, should be use half as much.
+What's the benefit of lite syrups?
+Lite syrups offer 50% fewer calories & sugar content (per serving) than their original version, typically providing 25 cal/tablespoon.
+They are 2x sweeter than their original version, and so, we should use half as much.

-Karo Lite (40 cal/tbsp) offers 33% fewer calories and sugar than the Original Karo (60 cal/tbsp).
-Wholesome Lite Syrup and Aunt Jemima Original Lite do not contain high-intensity sweeteners, but offer 50% less sugar than their original version.
+What are some examples of lite syrups?
+I listed six options above.
+Karo Lite (40 cal/tbsp) offers 33% fewer calories & sugar content than the Original Karo (60 cal/tbsp).
+Wholesome Lite Syrup and Aunt Jemima Original Lite do not contain high-intensity sweeteners but offer 50% less sugar than their original version.

-Most lite syrups have preservatives to maintain freshness.
-Artificial and/or natural flavors are used to improve taste.
-Thickening agents (cellulose gum or xantham gum) make them more viscous.
+Any additional ingredients in these lite syrups?
+They may also contain: (1) preservatives to maintain freshness, (2) artificial and/or natural flavors to improve the taste, (3) thickening agents (cellulose gum or xantham gum) to make them more viscous.

-The predominant ingredient in 1:1 Sugar Replacement sweeteners above is maltodextrin, which is blended with a high intensity sweetener (sucralose, aspartame, stevia, or monk fruit), to result in a product that is as sweet as table sugar.
+The predominant ingredient in the sweeteners above is maltodextrin.
+Maltodextrin is blended with a high-intensity sweetener (sucralose, aspartame, stevia, or monk fruit) resulting in a product that is as sweet as table sugar.
 They offer 90% fewer calories than sugar.

 They are labeled as zero-calorie but suggested by their manufacturer to be measured as a cup-for-cup substitute for table sugar.
-One cup of those sugar substitutes (about 100 cal) does offer significantly less calories than table sugar (about 750 cal/cup), but it is not "zero".
+One cup of those sugar substitutes (about 100 cal) does offer significantly fewer calories than table sugar (about 750 cal/cup), but it is not "zero cal".

 WhatSugar Blog is reader-supported.